GNOME/libadwaita/doc/style-classes.md

   <img src="status-page-compact.png" alt="status-page-compact">
 </picture>

-The `.compact` style class can be used with a [class@Adw.StatusPage] to make it take less space.
+The `.compact` style class can be used with a [class@StatusPage] to make it take less space.
 This is usually used with sidebars or popovers.

 ## Menu Popovers